The Transgender Justice Teach-in is dedicated to centering trans, nonbinary, and intersex knowledge, experiences, and liberation.

 Contact R.B.
 Brooks (firstname.lastname@example.org)

-Programs like The Rise of a Trans Abolitionist Vision are made possible by the generous financial support of grassroots donors.
+Programs like this Transgender Justice Teach-in are made possible by the generous financial support of grassroots donors.
 If you learned something from this program, please make a contribution.
 To support future programs, please consider joining the OPE Giving Program and sign up for a monthly recurring gift.

 Stay up-to-date on all events, news, announcements, and more.